jlomoglio/vui/README.md

 <br>

-## Documentation

-Vui's documentation is located at <https://www.vui-kit.com/>.

 ## What's included

 Within the download you'll find the following directories and files, logically grouping common assets.
 You'll see something like this: